-Figure 2: This figure shows the diversity of record types in the Global Biodiversity Information Facility (A, left) and the diversity of datasets in the Neotoma Paleoecolog Database (B, right).
+Figure 2: This figure shows the diversity of record types in the Global Biodiversity Information Facility (A, left) and the diversity of datasets in the Neotoma Paleoecology Database (B, right).
 The vertical axis in panel A shows millions of occurrence records, while the axis in panel B shows numbers of datasets, due to the different data models of the two databases.
 Due to the larger scope of the GBIF project, the categorization of database records (horizontal axis) is more general in A than in B.